On using Butterfly (aka Tornado) charts [video]

 Well, that was way back in 1953 when the population structure in Slovenia still looked like a pyramid.
 However, we get the whole story by adding more recent data and a forecast for the future:

 Due to rapid changes in the age structure of the population, the population "pyramid" in 2013 does not look like a pyramid anymore.
-In fact, the population will keep aging and by 2053 this chart will look more like a tornado.
+In fact, the population will keep ageing and by 2053 this chart will look more like a tornado.
 Hence, the tornado chart...

-As you see, adding charts for multiple years helps gain deeper understanding.
+As you see, adding charts for multiple years helps gain a deeper understanding.
 That's why small multiples are one of the most efficient methods in data visualization.
 Less is not more, less is a bore.
 Less is less.
 More is more.
 Three multiples is better than just 1 single chart.
 But you know what's even better?
 More multiples!
 So make sure you watch the video at the end of this post where we create population pyramids for world's top 10 most populated countries.

 Presenting opinion polls or public survey results